 \section{Conclusions and outlook}

-Motivated by the findings of our past works in \cite{Narain:2022msz, Ailiga:2023wzl, Ailiga:2024mmt}, we have been intrigued by the importance of boundary conditions and the significant role they play in dictating the behaviour of the saddles in the gravitational path-integral.
-In particular, we noticed that if higher-derivative topological terms are present in the gravitational system, then it naturally favours boundary choices which align with the ideology of the no-boundary proposal of the Universe, advocating a Universe starting with zero size.
-It further shows a Universe having a Euclideanised beginning, transitioning to Lorentzian as it evolves \cite{DiTucci:2019bui, Narain:2021bff, Lehners:2021jmv, DiTucci:2020weq, DiTucci:2019dji, Narain:2022msz}.
-These have been verified in exact computations of the path-integral of the mini-superspace gravitational system \cite{Narain:2022msz, Ailiga:2023wzl, Ailiga:2024mmt}.
+Motivated by the findings of our past works in \cite{Narain:2022msz, Ailiga:2023wzl, Ailiga:2024mmt}, we have been intrigued by the importance of boundary choices and the significant role they play in dictating the behavior of the saddles in the gravitational path integral.
+In particular, we noticed that the presence of the higher derivative Gauss-Bonnet term naturally favors boundary choices which align with the ideology of the no-boundary proposal of the Universe, advocating a universe starting with vanishing size.
+It further shows a universe having a Euclideanised beginning, transitioning to Lorentzian as it evolves \cite{DiTucci:2019bui, Narain:2021bff, Lehners:2021jmv, DiTucci:2020weq, DiTucci:2019dji, Narain:2022msz}.
+These have been verified in exact computations of the path integral of the minisuperspace gravitational system \cite{Narain:2022msz, Ailiga:2023wzl, Ailiga:2024mmt}.

 Usually, in such studies, the boundary conditions are imposed in canonical form.
 For example, in the case of the Dirichlet boundary problem, the field is fixed at the boundary, while in the Neumann boundary problem, the corresponding conjugate momenta of the field is fixed, and in the Robin BC case, a combination of the two is fixed.
-In the mini-superspace approximations, the gravitational system reduces to just a dynamically evolving scale-factor and lapse $N_c$.
-The gravitational path-integral becomes a path-integral over scale-factor and an ordinary integral over lapse-$N_c$ after gauge-fixing.
-For Einstein-Hilbert gravity (with/without Gauss-Bonnet), the path-integral over the scale-factor is exactly doable as the action is quadratic with not more than two time-derivatives \cite{Narain:2022msz, Ailiga:2023wzl, Ailiga:2024mmt}.
-The ordinary integral over the lapse is doable exactly only in some special boundary choices, thereby implying that even for such simple systems of mini-superspace, where the gravitational degrees of freedom have been significantly reduced, exact results are only available for special choices of boundary conditions \cite{DiTucci:2019bui}.
+In the minisuperspace approximations, the gravitational system reduces to just a dynamically evolving scale factor and lapse $N_c$.
+The gravitational path integral becomes a path integral over scale factor and an ordinary integral over lapse $N_c$ after gauge fixing.
+For Einstein-Hilbert gravity (with/without Gauss-Bonnet), the path integral over the scale factor is exactly doable as the action is quadratic with not more than two time derivatives \cite{Narain:2022msz, Ailiga:2023wzl, Ailiga:2024mmt}.
+The ordinary integral over the lapse is doable exactly only in some special boundary choices, thereby implying that even for such simple systems of minisuperspace, where the gravitational degrees of freedom have been significantly reduced, exact results are only available for special choices of boundary conditions \cite{DiTucci:2019bui}.
 However, implementing WKB methods to compute the ordinary lapse integral offers extra freedom and allows us to go beyond some of the standard choices of boundary conditions.